 For all questions about your scholarship (both Opportunity and donor-funded), including changes in eligibility due to extenuating circumstances, please contact the Financial Aid Office.

 Scholarships Requiring an Application

-The following scholarships must be applied for; these scholarships have different opening and closing deadlines so please check dates below.
+The following scholarships must be applied for through the Financial Aid Office; these scholarships have different opening and closing deadlines so please check dates below.

 Angeles Arrien Scholarships

 In honor of Angeles Arrien who founded CIIS's Anthropology program, a scholarship of $2,500 is awarded annually to students who demonstrate a commitment to working in areas of Preservation of Cultural Heritage, Multi-Cultural Bridging and Collaborative Efforts, Elder Support, and Youth Support.
 Students in the Anthropology and Social Change Program are given priority in awarding this scholarship.
 Renewable for a second year depending on satisfactory academic progress.
 Application period: May 1 - June 30.